-This course is the fourth semester direct practice portion of the MSW program.
-It is a collaborative endeavor between the USC School of Social Work agencies located throughout the world.
-This advanced course provides students the opportunity to practice social work skills and apply evidence-based interventions (EBIs) in their work with individuals, families, groups, organizations, communities and businesses with higher competency expectations than the first two semesters of the MSW program.
+This course is the third semester direct practice portion of the MSW program.
+It is a collaborative endeavor between the USC School of Social Work and agencies located throughout the world.
+This advanced course provides students the opportunity to practice social work skills and apply evidencebased interventions (EBIs) in their work with individuals, families, groups, organizations, communities and businesses with higher competency expectations than the first two semesters of the MSW program.
 Each student receives continual support provided by a Field Faculty Liaison who serves as an educator, consultant and coach for the field education internship experience to emphasize the Four C's of Field Education at USC: 1) collaboration, 2) communication, 3) creativity, and 4) critical thinking.
 Students utilize critical thinking and creativity through application of EBIs on the micro, mezzo and macro level of practice.
 Students utilize effective communication techniques in working with clients, agency employees and USC faculty to enhance their professional development as social workers.

-In the final semester of field education, students will demonstrate an increase in the quality of micro, mezzo, and macro social work services.
-MSW students are expected to build on their knowledge, skills, and values learned in their first three semesters of field education internships.
-Through continued collaboration with the School, agencies will continue to provide learning opportunities and resources for an effective educational experience for students.
-Field Instructors are professional masters' level social workers who guide and teach students how to apply social work practice, values, and ethics in a professional setting.
-Field Instructors also collaborate with students and preceptors, if applicable, to create and approve learning agreements, discuss and give feedback on Reflective Learning Tools, complete and sign end-of-semester evaluations, and ensure paperwork is finished on time.
+In collaboration with the School, agencies provide learning opportunities and resources for an effective educational experience for students.
+Field Instructors are professional masters' level social workers who guide and teach students how to apply social work practice, values and ethics in a professional setting.
+Field Instructors also collaborate with students and preceptors, if applicable, to create and approve learning agreements, discuss and give feedback on Reflective Learning Tools, complete and sign end-of-semester evaluations, and ensure paperwork is completed on time.

-COBI students will effectively demonstrate specialized practice coursework concepts, while practicing social work and developing competencies in their specialized area of practice in organizations, business and community settings.
-AHA students will effectively demonstrate specialized practice coursework concepts, while practicing social work and developing competencies in their specialized area of practice in agencies serving adults.
-CYF students will effectively demonstrate specialized practice coursework concepts, while practicing social work and developing competencies in their specialized area of practice in agencies serving children, youth and families.
+COBI students will intentionally apply specialized practice coursework concepts, while practicing social work and developing competencies in their specialized area of practice in organizations, business and community settings.
+AHA students will intentionally apply specialized practice coursework concepts, while practicing social work and developing competencies in their specialized area of practice in agencies serving adults.
+CYF students will intentionally apply specialized practice coursework concepts, while practicing social work and developing competencies in their specialized area of practice in agencies serving children, youth and families.

-Students are expected to continue to take an active role in their experiences through the use of three core learning processes: self-reflection, interaction, and risk-taking.
-This teaching method draws on Transformative Learning Theory which asserts that students develop integrative knowledge about self and others in a dynamic, multicultural society from multiple perspectives.
+Students are expected to take an active role in their experiences through the use of three core learning processes: self-reflection, interaction, and appropriate engagement in learning experiences.
+This teaching method draws on Transformative Learning Theory which asserts that students develop integrative knowledge about self and others when engaging with others.
 A primary goal is to help students understand their own and others' cultural experiences, to challenge their preconceptions and stereotypes, and to develop an attitude of openness and flexibility in cross-cultural interactions.

 This course provides an opportunity for School departments to implement research-influenced practices in multidisciplinary settings, thereby, contributing to the direct application of EBIs and influencing the capacity of organizations to provide EBIs.
-Infusing field education internship with EBIs provides a translational link between research and practice, further solidifying a developing science of social work, and underscores Field Education as the "signature pedagogy" of social work.
+Infusing field education internships with EBIs provides a translational link between research and practice, further solidifying a developing science of social work, and underscores Field Education as the "signature pedagogy" of social work.

-At semester ends, the Field Faculty Liaison is responsible for assigning students a grade of Credit, In Progress, or No Credit.
+At semester end, the Field Faculty Liaison is responsible for assigning students a grade of Credit, In Progress, or No Credit.